sodiray/radash/.github/pull_request_template.md

 ## Description

 Please provide a detailed description of the changes and the intent behind them :)

 ## Checklist

 - [ ] Changes are covered by tests if behavior has been changed or added
 - [ ] Tests have 100% coverage
-- [ ] The version in `package.json` has been bumped according to the changes made and standard semantic versioning rules
+- [ ] If code changes were made, the version in `package.json` has been bumped (matching semver)
+- [ ] If code changes were made, the `yarn build` command has been run and to update the `cdn` directory

 ## Resolves

 If the PR resolves an open issue tag it here.
 For example, `Resolves #34`